 If the district has identified more than ten unaccompanied youth, meaning youth not in the physical custody of a parent or guardian and including youth living on their own in any of the homeless situations described in the McKinney-Vento Homeless Education Act, the principal of each middle and high school building will establish a point of contact for such youth.
 The point of contact is responsible for identifying homeless and unaccompanied youth and connecting them with the district’s homeless student liaison.
 The district’s homeless student liaison is responsible for training the building points of contact.

 Best interest determination

 In making a determination as to which school is in the homeless student’s best interest to attend, the district will presume that it is normally in the student’s best interest to remain enrolled in their school of origin unless such enrollment is against the wishes of a parent, guardian or unaccompanied youth.
 Attendance options will be made available to homeless families on the same terms as families resident in the district, including attendance rights acquired by living in attendance areas, other student assignment policies, and intra and inter-district choice options.

 If there is an enrollment dispute, the student shall be immediately enrolled in the school in which enrollment is sought, pending resolution of the dispute.
 The parent or guardian will be informed of the district’s decision and the reason therefor, (or informed if the student does not qualify for McKinney-Vento, if applicable) and their appeal rights in writing and in a language they can understand.
 The District Homeless Liaison will carry out dispute resolution as provided by state policy.
 Unaccompanied youth will also be enrolled pending resolution of the dispute.

 Once the enrollment decision is made, the school will immediately enroll the student pursuant to district policies.
-However, enrollment may not be denied or delayed due to the lack of any document normally required for enrollment, including academic records, medical records, proof of residency, mailing address or other documentation or denied or delayed due to missed application deadlines or fees, fines or absences at a previous school
+However, enrollment may not be denied or delayed due to the lack of any document normally required for enrollment, including academic records, medical records, proof of residency, mailing address or other documentation.
+Additionally, enrollmentmay not be denied or delayed due to missed application deadlines, fees, fines, or absences at a previous school.